Throwing Like a Girl: Section III: The Spatiality Generated by Modalities

 Young next delves into the concept of female bodies in their respective spaces, and introduces Merleau-Ponty's distinction between lived space and objective space.
 These two concepts merge for men, but for women, their existence is confined in their living space and does not expand into all objective space.
 Young cites a study by Erik Erikson, in which Erikson asked several young male and female participants to construct a scene for a movie, given a set of props.
 He observed that the females set their scenes constricted inside, utilizing "inner space," while the males set their scenes in the outdoors, utilizing "outer space."
 Erikson concluded that this was a psychoanalytic expression, with respect to each gender's anatomies — the female subjects subconsciously projected the inner space of their wombs and vaginas, while the male subjects subconsciously projected the outer space their phalluses occupy.
 Young discredits this theory, and argues that women favored inner space, because that is where their bodies move in space.

 In terms of limited mobility, Young writes that women often use and inhabit a smaller space than what is realistically available.
 For example, when a ball is thrown, a woman will "stay in one place and react to the balls motion only when it has arrived within the space where she is."
 The female spatiality is limited based on her limited perception of what she is physically capable of, if she were to be able to transcend her body's discontinued unity.

 Because women are seemingly stuck within their inner spaces, they experience a double spatiality, in which there is a perceived difference between space "here" and "yonder."
 Young contends that women are positioned in space, while men can freely move through it.
 This further contributes to a woman viewing her own body as an object, because she does not have the autonomy to move her body freely to constitute actions, but rather she remains within her space and receives the action.
 Young demonstrates this assertion by referring back to her observations that women only use parts of their body to perform a task, while the rest remains immobile, stuck in its constricted space.
-This further proves her previous rejection of Erikson's conclusions; because a woman sees herself as rooted and enclosed in a space, "then on the reversability assumption it would follow that visual space for feminine existence also has its closures of immobility and fixity."
+This further proves her previous rejection of Erikson's conclusions; because a woman sees herself as rooted and enclosed in a space, "then on the reversibility assumption it would follow that visual space for feminine existence also has its closures of immobility and fixity."